 Subject to preferences that may apply to any shares of the Company's preferred stock outstanding at the time, the holders of the Company's common stock will be entitled to receive dividends out of funds legally available therefor if the Company's board of directors, in its discretion, determines to authorize the issuance of dividends and then only at the times and in the amounts that the Company's board of directors may determine.
-If the Company becomes subject to a liquidation, dissolution, or winding-up, the assets legally available for distribution to the Company's shareholders would be distributable ratably among the holders of the Company's common stock and any participating series of the Company's preferred stock outstanding at that time, the holders of the Company's board of fundamental that time, the holders of the Company's board of fundamental that time, the holders of the Company's board of dividends and the times and in the amounts that the Company's shareholders would be distributable ratably among the holders of the Company's common stock and any participating series of the Company's preferred stock outstanding at that time, the holders of fundamental that time, the holders of the Company's preferred stock outstanding at that time, the holders of fundamental that the company's preferred stock outstanding at that time, the holders of fundamental that time, the holders of fundamental that the company's board of dividends and then only at the times and in the amounts that the company's board of dividends and then only at the times and in the amounts that the company's board of dividends and then only at the times and the nonly at
+If the Company becomes subject to a liquidation, dissolution, or winding-up, the assets legally available for distribution to the Company's shareholders would be distributable ratably among the holders of the Company's common stock and any participating series of the Company's preferred stock outstanding at that time, subject to prior satisfaction of all outstanding debt and liabilities and the preferential rights of, and the payment of any liquidation preferences on, any outstanding shares of the Company's preferred stock.